datakind/permanent-colandr-back/docs/dev-env-setup.md

+**Note:** Much of this process can be performed automatically by running the `macos-setup.sh` script at the top level of this directory.

 ## Set Up System Tools

 [Homebrew](http://brew.sh/) installs the stuff you need that Apple didn’t.
 From a command line (denoted by `$`), enter the following to install Homebrew: